What is a multi-family home? What to know before you buy one

 - Since you’re buying more than one unit, it may cost more upfront to purchase a multi-family home than it would to buy a single-family home.

-- Being a landlord is a time commitment, and living in the immediate vicinity of your tenants means you may get knocks on your door at any time.
+- Being a landlord is a time commitment, and living in the immediate vicinity of your tenants means they can knock on your door at any time.
 You’ll also need to be comfortable negotiating lease terms and screening your tenants, not to mention dealing with them in a business-like way when the rent is overdue, there are issues with noise or there’s damage to the property.

 - If your units go vacant or a tenant is late with the rent, you’re still responsible for paying your mortgage.
 You also have to cover the cost of (quickly) repairing problems, like a leaky roof or clogged toilet.
 “Even if you don’t have a housing payment every month, there is still financial risk in multi-family homes,” Wyman says.

 - You’ll need a substantial emergency fund.
-The more units you have, the less impact an individual unit will have on your overall cash flow, but landlords should have plenty of money set aside to cover unexpected repairs and rent on vacant units.
+Landlords should have plenty of money set aside to cover unexpected repairs and rent on vacant units.

-- It can be complicated to sell a multi-family property that has tenants in place, since you’ll need to coordinate showings and appraisals — and keep the tenants apprised of the process.
+- It can be complicated to sell a multi-family property that has tenants in place.

 How to find a multi-family home